As a homeowner, I’ve seen many pesky insects over the years, but grubs are probably the ugliest and nastiest looking.

 6. Your Grass Pulls Up Easily

 If you tug on your grass and it comes up easily, it’s a sign of a weak root system, which can be caused by grubs.
 The time frame to see this high level of damage is between the months of June and October in most states.
+Apart from lawn grubs, there are several other reasons why your grass pulls up easily.

 Is It Too Late to Treat for Grubs?